Jeepney: Advantages and disadvantages

 The jeepney is the cheapest way to commute in the Philippines.
 Because of its open rear door design, picking up and dropping off is easy for both passengers and drivers, they can stop anywhere unlike buses.
 But also because of this convenience, some jeepney drivers are a source of traffic congestion by indiscriminately loading and unloading passengers in the middle of the street, blocking traffic and risking the safety of some passengers.
-Some drivers engage in practices such as jostling over passengers, blocking other jeepneys to get passengers in the middle of the lane and trip-cutting (not completing the route, dropping off passengers if there are less than three to return to the jeepney stand and wait for a new set of passengers as it is not profitable for them to continue the route).
-Hence, some people are requesting that this mode of transportation be phased out, which is also blamed as a major source of air pollution in cities.
+Some drivers engage in practices such as jostling for passengers, blocking other jeepneys to pick up passengers in the middle of the lane, and trip-cutting.
+Trip-cutting involves not completing the designated route, often dropping off passengers if there are fewer than three remaining, in order to return to the jeepney stand and wait for a new set of passengers, as continuing the route would not be profitable for them.

-Jeepneys are often mechanically unsound, and not at all roadworthy, with their balding tires, crabbing and yawing from distorted subframes, with poor emissions.
-Their longitudinal seating and lack of any seat-belts raises serious safety concerns for the passengers.
-The low height of the saloon, and the extended roof above the driver, make visibility very poor.
-The high step at the back and the restricted height make entry and exit difficult.
-In addition, they have little space for shopping bags.
+Some jeepneys have distorted subframes and poor emissions.

-In response to the cons of the jeepneys, a massive modernization program has been launched that addresses the pitfalls that were long overdue for correction.
+In response to the cons of the jeepneys, a modernization program has been launched.
 Newly manufactured jeepneys, such as e-jeepneys and modernized diesel jeepneys, are required to have at least a Euro 4-compliant engine or an electric engine and must contain safety features like speed limiters, accessibility features like ramps and seatbelts, closed-circuit television cameras, Wi-Fi and USB ports, GPS, and a dashboard camera.
 Motor manufacturers such as Toyota (and their truck subsidiary Hino), Mitsubishi (and their truck subsidiary Fuso), Isuzu, Hyundai, and even some Chinese truck brands such as Foton presented their own prototypes of the modernized jeepneys.

+Flying LuftCar super-jeepney

+In 2024, LuftCar signed a Memorandum of understanding with eFrancisco Motor Corporation in the Philippines, to develop, integrate, deploy, brand and market a series of Pinoy flying LuftCar super-jeepney (hydrogen Jeepney van eVTOL built around eFrancisco's vehicle chassis for island hopping).